christian-blosser/ePortfolio/index.md

 ## Informal Code Review - [Youtube Video](https://youtu.be/WIEzl36tGwA)
 Code reviews can be characterized as a list of items to go over and ensure criteria is met.
 This can be done by you, a developer, or one of your peers.
-The items usually attempt to identify obvious errors, obvious logical errors, proper documentation, proper testing, format and styling abnormalities, proper functionality, and overall completeness (Radigan).
+The items usually attempt to identify obvious errors, obvious logical errors, proper documentation, proper testing, format and styling abnormalities, proper functionality, and overall completeness.
 Essentially, a code review is an end to end review of the completed work done within a timeframe or as a complete product.
 Specifically, this review encapsulates the three major projects for this course.
 ### &emsp;